Believe me when I say, a happy relationship is IMPOSSIBLE without trust and commitment. Don’t believe me? Keep reading.

 Sometimes these bids are small Lego bricks that appear insignificant, and if they are ignored on occasion, it’s not a big deal because one missing or ill-placed brick can be replaced by another brick in the future.
 But if the small bids are ignored on a consistent basis, we start to feel unappreciated, unloved, and hurt.
 We start building a wall between ourselves and our partners.
 We share less and don’t ask for what we need.

-Some bids are more precious Lego bricks and require lots of trust to take the risk.
+Some bids are more precious Lego bricks and need lots of trust to take the risk.
 That’s why we only share them with a select few people throughout our lives.
 It takes time for us to work up to placing these bricks on the bridge.

 In Drs.
-John and Julie Gottman’s new book, they share that every partner’s number one concern in a relationship is trust.
+John and Julie Gottman’s book, they share that every partner’s number one concern in a relationship is trust.
 Their number one fear is betrayal.

 What is Trust?